 - Takes a 2% – 4% commission from the winner’s profit.

-So unlike sportsbooks the exchange doesn’t want you to lose.
-They have no position or investment in the outcome of any bet.
+Unlike sportsbooks, exchanges don’t want you to lose.
+They have no position in the outcome of any bet.

 The exchange model has 2 big advantages.

 1. Better odds

 Betting exchanges commision is less than sportsbooks overround.
 A 2% commision is equivalent to a 1% overround.

 2. The ability to lay